mahsavafaie/wwc/resources/completed-notebooks/xml-session-complete.md

 #### Well-formed documents

-A document is well-formed if it is compliant with some minimal requirements.
-In **HTML**:
+A document is well-formed if it is compliant with some minimal requirements:

 - the document contains a document type declaration
 - a single element, known as the root element, contains all the other elements in the document.